Cité du Vin, Bordeaux

-For some, this is the best option for getting around Bordeaux, as it connects many areas with respect to the most popular monuments.
+For some, Bordeaux tramway is the best option for getting around the city, as it connects many areas with respect to the most popular monuments.

 Take the B line and get off at the Cité du Vin stop, which is only a two-minute walk from the complex.

 If you prefer to visit new destinations on foot, don’t worry.
-It’s not far, it’s about 40 minutes from the city center.
+It’s not far, it’s about 40 minutes from the Bordeaux old town.
 Besides, you can enjoy the wonderful views that will accompany you along the way.

 Bicycles are also a good option, considering that you can rent them and in 10 minutes you will be there.